 It’s scientifically proven that if you sit down at the end of the day and think about the good things that happened, eventually your brain “trains” itself to always look for the good in any given situation.
 People who do this are happier.
 Why would you not choose to be happier, if you could?

 I think we’re all going around thinking that “happiness” is this abstract notion that will happen when.
 When I’ve got a better job, I’ll be happy.
 When I’ve got more money, I’ll be happy.
 When I get married, I’ll be happy.
 The notion that we can do something, and start right now, to manufacture our own happiness, seems completely foreign and somehow false.

 It might start out false, to sit there and think “well, it wasn’t a complete loss today; I had a chocolate biscuit for lunch!” but over time, that habit of looking for the bright side in every situation will mean that the negative bleakness everyone else is focusing on won’t affect you so much.

 For instance: it’s raining today, and I have a ridiculous cough.
-S was awake most of the night, she fell off the bed this morning and I felt like the world’s worst mother.
+S was awake most of the night; she fell off the bed this morning and I feel like the world’s worst mother.
 BUT S went into nursery with a smile on her face, after eating more for breakfast than she’s managed in the last week or so.
 It’s not raining as hard as it has been recently, and the wind is not so strong that an umbrella is out of the question.
 Life is not that bad!
 Look on the bright side; what harm can it do?